DanishAli-092/MLB-Internship/Day-12/README.md

-# Day 12 — Introduction to Deep Learning & Your First ANN
+# Day 12 — Introduction to Deep Learning & First ANN

 **Phase 2 kickoff:** Deep Learning.
 Today's focus was understanding how neural networks are structured, what a perceptron actually does, why